 So, a 10-and-a-half-hour train ride gets you from Cusco to Puno, all I had to do from there was figure out the rest.
 One word was the answer to every question I had on our trip to Lake Titicaca – Titilaka!
 This post will walk through our amazing stay at one of the most remote properties we have ever been to anywhere in the world and our exploration of Lake Titicaca.

 Let’s start with getting to the property.
 One of the great things about Titilaka was not having to think or worry about a single thing involving logistics.
 Before our trip I exchanged a few emails with the concierge and they had private transportation waiting for us outside the train station upon arrival in Puno.
 Should you prefer to fly into the nearest airport (Juliaca) they will arrange for the same transport.
 Hopping in the van, a Titilaka representative checked our oxygen levels and offered us a beverage as soon as we started rolling.
 (Side note – we never felt altitude sickness on our trip.
-We made sure to stay hydrated and took altitude sickness pills, whatever is well reviewed on amazon will work, all else remained the same and we were in great shape.)
+We made sure to stay hydrated and took altitude sickness pills from Flyby and highly recommend them, also great for avoiding hangovers!)
 Along the ride we spent about 20 minutes discussing excursion options and built a schedule for our stay.
 A short 45 minutes from the station and we arrived in the small village of Titilaca.
 As the car made its way down a dirt road to a small peninsula the outline of our destination appeared, the beautiful and almost iconic structure of Titilaka hotel.
 Surrounded by seagrass and rock, the hotel is bound by the Lake on three sides, providing stunning views from any of the rooms.
 We had the Dusk Room and absolutely loved it.

 The warm welcome and the beautiful locally inspired décor made this majestic 18 room Relais & Chateaux quickly feel like home.
 A cozy fireplace to relax with cocktails before dinner was the perfect wind down before being introduced to the perfect on-site restaurant.
 Sitting down to panoramic views and the last minutes of sunset was a dream, only to be surpassed by the food!
 The menu is surprisingly extensive, and all sourced locally wherever possible.
 Traditional Peruvian staples included lamb, steak, fish, vegetables prepared beautifully and elegantly in every dish.
 I am still dreaming about the trout and avocado tartar, the braised lamb, the smoked duck, I could go on and on.
 This combined with the local origin of the staff and explanations of the dishes provided an exciting insight into the Lake region throughout our stay.